zeljkoobrenovic/grounded-architecture/_posts/2022-06-01-being-architect.markdown

 We begin this second part with several resources about what it means to be an architect.
 The role of an architect in the IT industry is like a **Swiss Army knife**—multifaceted and indispensable.
 It requires blending technical expertise, strategic thinking, and interpersonal skills to drive successful outcomes in complex organizational environments.
 In this part of the book, I offer a deep dive into various perspectives on my view on what it means to be an architect in practice, providing a holistic understanding of the responsibilities and expectations associated with this role.

-By examining these perspectives, readers can uncover some of the architects' essential qualities and responsibilities.
-This exploration highlights the importance of a **well-rounded skill** set and a strategic approach, proving that being an architect is more than just wearing stylish glasses and nodding thoughtfully in meetings.
-Whether you're an aspiring architect or a seasoned pro, these insights will provide valuable guidance on navigating and excelling in this dynamic and evolving field.
+By examining these perspectives, I hope you will uncover some of the architects' essential qualities and responsibilities.
+My exploration highlights the importance of a **well-rounded skill** set and a strategic approach, showing that being an architect is more than just wearing stylish glasses and nodding thoughtfully in meetings.
+Whether you're an aspiring architect or a seasoned pro, I hope these insights can provide valuable guidance on navigating and excelling in this dynamic and evolving field.

 <br>